solla-sollew/spring-boot-web-application/README.md

-# spring-boot-web-application
-Spring Boot with Swagger UI Demo
+# Spring Boot Rest API with Swagger UI

-Creating a rest api and document is as swagger UI.
+Creating a rest api and document it as swagger UI.

 1) add dependency into pom.xml
 ```